tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

   <img src="{{ site.url }}/img/pitl05/lists-rainbow-loop.png" />
 </figure>

 An `enumerate()` is, perhaps, the more elegant solution.
-If you ever find yourself weighing-up different approaches, read through [The Zen of Python](https://www.python.org/dev/peps/pep-0020/) -- a list of 19 one-line principles to help guide your coding.
+If you ever find yourself weighing-up different approaches, take a quick read through [The Zen of Python](https://www.python.org/dev/peps/pep-0020/) -- a list of 19 one-line principles to help guide your coding.

+After grasping the fundamentals of Python lists, the next step is to tackle lists of lists.

-## Data Visualisation: Dimension
+## Data Visualisation

-BEFORE WRITING ANY LISTS IN LISTS ....

 Data visualisation is a recurring theme in these lessons.
-It relates neatly to a lot of the coding content, and makes for some intriguing -- and often, enlightening -- visual output.
-At various points in these lessons, you'll be provided some short introductions to useful concepts.
-This seems an opportune moment to look at visualising multi-dimensional data.
+It relates neatly to a lot of the coding content and makes for some intriguing -- and often, enlightening -- visual output.
+At various points, you'll be provided brief introductions to useful 'data viz' concepts.
+Now seems an opportune time to review the role of dimension in data visualisation.
+Dimension relates to lists-of-lists as these are a means of managing multidimensional data.
+Before moving onto writing any code, though, we'll look at a hypothetical scenario demonstrating how list data translates into visual output.

+### Introduction

-Computers are remarkably efficient processing data tools.
+Computers are remarkably efficient data processing tools.
 It's not surprising to discover that *VisiCalc*, a spreadsheet application released in 1979, is considered the world's first [killer application](https://en.wikipedia.org/wiki/Killer_application).
-Killer applications lead consumers to adopting new hard- or software platforms.
-For example, Atari quadrupled it's *VCS* console sales with a port of *Space Invaders*. *Tetris* is credited as the Nintendo *Gameboy*'s killer app and to date remains the product line's top-selling game of all time.
+Killer applications lead consumers to adopt new hard- or software platforms.
+Video game examples include Atari's port of *Space Invaders*, which quadrupled it's *VCS* console sales. *Tetris* is credited as the Nintendo *Gameboy*'s killer app and to date remains the product line's top-selling game of all time.

+Email is another killer app, albeit more of a messaging protocol.
 Before email, many people felt they didn't need an Internet connection, or even a computer for that matter.
 Shortly after email went mainstream, web browsers converted many of the remaining holdouts.
 Websites have been tracking visitor traffic since the early days of the Web.
 Nowadays, smart devices gather information from machines, animals, and people.
-We are gathering vaster quantities of data, yet much of it remains unused.
-This presents a problem for visualisation to solve.
+We gather ever vaster quantities of data, yet much of it remains unused.
+Data visualisation presents opportunities to better utilise it.

+### Visualising Tetris Scores

-Raw data is typically structured in a tabular type arrangement, which is easily dumped into a spreadsheet file.
-But, poring over the endless rows and columns is hardly an effective or engaging approach to analysis.
-Graphs help by presenting data more insightfully, also making it easier to present findings to others. *Lotus 1-2-3*, VisiCalc's usurper, introduced several graphing features.
+Raw data is typically structured in a tabular type arrangement.
+It can be handwritten, or captured electronically (CSV files, databases, etc.), but ultimately, can be dumped into a spreadsheet without too much hassle.
+However, scrolling through endless rows and columns is hardly an effective or engaging approach to analysis.
+Graphs help by presenting data more insightfully, also making it easier to present findings to others. *Lotus 1-2-3*, VisiCalc's usurper, introduced several graphing features, and they have been common fixture ever since.
 If you find that your modern spreadsheet solution lacks the chart you need, you'll likely find a web-app and programming library that suited to the task.

-### Visualising Tetris Scores
+In this section, we'll be looking at analysing some gameplay data.
+The spreadsheet part is assumed complete; what you will instead focus on is the visualisation of this data.
+There is no need to write any code.

 The inaugural *Classic Tetris World Championship* (CTWC) was held in 2010.
 The organisers opted for the NES (8-bit Nintendo Entertainment System) version of Tetris, which is played on original hardware and CRT television screens.
 In 2017, one could [qualify with a score of around 500,000](https://youtu.be/9RaqVGzhQTM?t=1640).
 Now suppose you wished to enter the upcoming CTWC.
 You've bought a console, cartridge, and CRT television, and have trained for months.
 However, your high scores seem to have plateaued.
 To help analyse and (hopefully) improve your scores, you decide to visualise your performance using Python.